developer-onizuka/mvc_containers/README.md

-# 0. make a certain project and go to the directory and pull mongodb
+# 0. Make a certain project and go to the directory and pull mongodb
 ```
 $ sudo docker pull mongo
 $ dotnet new mvc -o Employee